-React Bricks is the first CMS built in React, for React and Next.js which true visual editing.
+React Bricks is the first CMS built in React, for React and Next.js with true visual editing.
 You can provide to your content editors a great editing experience like that of Wix or Elementor, but with a great developer experience, too.

 Next.js in fact has the ability to use SSR (Server-Side Rendering), SSG (Static Site Generation) or ISR (Incremental Static Regeneration, which is unique to Next.js).